 Despite its potential flaws, this movie trope remains popular and can be found in a wide range of films across various genres.
-Its use can vary from minor coincidences to major plot points that shape the entire story.
-The trope is often employed to keep the audience engaged and to move the story along at a fast pace.
-It's always refreshing to see movies that have shaken things up; taking advantage of the audience's expectation of a convenient resolution to create tension and suspense as the characters work out a solution themselves.
+Its use can vary from minor coincidences to major plot points shaping the story.
+The trope is often employed to keep the audience engaged and move the story along quickly.
+It's always refreshing to see movies that have shaken things up, taking advantage of the audience's expectation of a convenient resolution to create tension and suspense as the characters devise a solution.

 5. Unlimited Ammunition

-The unlimited ammo is a classic example of how movies take liberties in order to create a more thrilling experience for audiences.
+Unlimited ammo is a classic example of how movies take liberties to create a more thrilling experience for audiences.
 This is often seen in action movies, where the protagonist is able to fire an endless stream of bullets without ever needing to reload their weapon.
-While this can make for some exciting and intense scenes, it's just unrealistic.
+While this can make for some exciting and intense scenes, it's unrealistic.

 6. Perfect Hair and Make Up

 The perfect hair and makeup trope is a common feature in movies and TV shows, particularly in romantic comedies and dramas, where a female character has flawless hair and makeup.
 This trope can create a sense of glamour and sophistication but have you ever tried to sleep with a full face of makeup so you can wake up feeling glamorous?
 Your pillow will be filthy in the morning.

 The expectation of perfect hair and makeup reinforces gender stereotypes and the idea that a woman's appearance is more important than other qualities.
 While the trope can sometimes be subverted or challenged, it remains a popular feature of mainstream media.

 One user said, “Sleeping with all your make-up on, including false eye-lashes and waking up looking great without destroying your pillow and your skin…”